akspa0/showTools/soundContextTools/memory-bank/productContext.md

 ## Problem Statement

 Editing and contextualizing raw phone call audio is tedious, error-prone, and privacy-sensitive.
-Manual workflows are slow and do not scale for dataset creation or advanced analysis.
+Manual workflows are slow, do not scale, and risk privacy breaches due to PII exposure and lack of traceability.

 ## Solution Overview

 Automate the ingestion, PII removal, file tracking, and AI-based processing of phone call audio.
-Use state-of-the-art models for separation, annotation, normalization, and diarization, with robust file management.
+Use state-of-the-art models for separation, annotation, normalization, diarization, and transcription, with robust file management, manifesting, and privacy enforcement.
+The pipeline is fully automated, privacy-first, and supports robust, auditable, and extensible processing for large batches of audio.

 ## User Experience Goals

 - Simple, automated processing of large batches of audio
-- Privacy-first: no PII in filenames or outputs
+- Privacy-first: no PII in filenames, logs, or outputs
-- Clear traceability of files through all steps
+- Clear traceability and auditability of files and processing lineage
-- Output ready for further analysis or dataset use
+- Output ready for further analysis, dataset use, or downstream LLM tasks
+- User-configurable via CLI and workflow JSONs